greyshirtguy/VICREO-Listener/README.md

 This command is virtually sending physical keyboard events with the keys identified by a KeyCode.
 You must give the keyboard keycode - not the character/letter being typed.

+Also note that you will need to add the VICREO Listener application to the list of "Allow the app below to control your computer" in the Privacy section of Security & Privacy MacOS system settings.

 For example, if you send keycode 0 and your computer is setup to use a US keyboard as your current input, that will be like pressing the key with the letter **A** on it.
 If however, your keyboard is Greek, then sending KeyCode 0 will be like typing the letter **α**.
 Think of it as pressing a physical key in a specific location on a keyboard.
 You can lookup MacOS keyboard keycodes online or refer to the map of the US keyboard below:
 ![KeyCodes](Apple%20Keyboard%20KeyCodes.jpg)
 The map above shows the hex keycodes in green (you can also send the decimal equivilant if you like).